 Areas of counselling I deal with

 During the first session we will discuss the reasons that have brought you to therapy, how we can work together and goals.
 The introduction session is half price at £20 and each session afterwards is £40 for 60 minutes.

 Most clients usually experience noticeable change between sessions 6 and 12.

 Concessions offered for

-For those that wish to meet in person after lock down my therapy room is located in Prestwich, North Manchester, which is close to junction 17 and 19 of the M60.
-It is accessible by tram and bus and secure, free parking is available.
+For those that wish to meet in person my therapy room is located in Prestwich, North Manchester, which is close to junction 17 and 19 of the M60.
+It is accessible by tram and bus.